Polishing Cabochons and Beads in a Rock Tumbler

 Sanding and Polishing Cabochon Preforms

-The rhodonite cubes (below right) were cut on a rock saw, then sanded and polished in a rock tumbler.
+The rhodonite cubes (pictured below) were cut on a rock saw, then sanded and polished in a rock tumbler.
 With very little labor you can sand and polish hundreds of 1/2" cubes simultaneously in a rock tumbler.

 The Economics of Mass Finishing